brianbraatz/brianbraatz.github.io/content/post/Articles/_____new9999/Evolution of DDoS Attacks.md

 * **Computers would randomly crash and reboot**
 * **Downloading the Blaster removal tool was nearly impossible** because the infection spread **faster than people could fix it**

-**Blastor was a Motivating Incident which cause all of us in the industry to change how we thought and change how we wrote software and secured networks.**
+**Blaster was a **VERY** Motivating Incident which cause all of us in the industry to change how we thought and change how we wrote software and secured networks.**

 ### **1.3 The Rise of Botnets and DDoS Attacks**